haferflocken/ConductorEngine/README.md

 # ConductorEngine

-A game engine which makes it easy to write highly parallel games.
-Very much a work in progress.
+A game engine that provides sturdy infrastructure that keeps game code maintainable.

 This code is _not_ licensed for public use.